Kitware/CMake/Help/command/install.rst

   ``DESTINATION`` is omitted, a default destination will be taken from the appropriate variable from :module:`GNUInstallDirs`, or set to a built-in default value if that variable is not defined.
-The same is true for file sets, and the public and private headers associated with the installed targets through the :prop_tgt:`PUBLIC_HEADER` and :prop_tgt:`PRIVATE_HEADER` target properties.
+The same is true for file sets of type ``HEADERS``, and the public and private headers associated with the installed targets through the :prop_tgt:`PUBLIC_HEADER` and :prop_tgt:`PRIVATE_HEADER` target properties.
 A destination must always be provided for module libraries, Apple bundles and frameworks.
 A destination can be omitted for interface and object libraries, but they are handled differently (see the discussion of this topic toward the end of this section).

   For shared libraries on DLL platforms, if neither ``RUNTIME`` nor ``ARCHIVE`` destinations are specified, both the ``RUNTIME`` and ``ARCHIVE`` components are